tiagocabralborelli/DeepSEA-project/README.md

 git clone https://github.com/computational-chemical-biology/DeepSEA-project.git
 cd DeepSEA-project
 ```
-Install and activate environment depending on your hardware.
-The gpu-env installation can take a few minutes since it's necessary to install CUDA dependencies:
+Install and activate the environment depending on your hardware.
+The GPU-env installation can take a few minutes since it's necessary to install CUDA dependencies:

 GPU environment:
 ```